 1. You don't have to leave the U.S.

 Even though Puerto Rico sits by itself out in the Greater Antilles, it's actually a U.S. territory.
 For Americans, this is great news.
 It means you don't have to have a passport to visit, and don't have to worry about exchanging currency once you get there.
 You don't even have to worry about your phone, since your U.S. phone plan will work just fine in Puerto Rico.

 And, even though Spanish is the dominant language on the island, most people (and especially people who work in tourism) also speak excellent English.

 2. The Spanish culture and history is nevertheless strong

-The Spanish footprint can perhaps best be seen in Old San Juan and its UNESCO-recognized colonial forts.
-The forts offer great views out over the city and sea, and you can easily spend hours wandering up and down the colorful streets of Old San Juan.
+The Spanish footprint can perhaps best be seen in Old San Juan and its UNESCO-recognized colonial fortresses.
+The forts – Castillo San Cristóbal and Castillo San Felipe del Morro – offer a unique glimpse into Puerto Rico's past, and also offer great views out over the city and sea.

 Puerto Rico is another fantastic example of how truly diverse the United States is.